PhD/MPhil Polymers and Composites / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-A research degree from the School and the University is held in the highest esteem and recognised worldwide.
-Many of our graduates work in the most prestigious institutions and organisations throughout the world, and much of the School's research has a significant impact on society and commerce.
+A research degree from the Department and the University is held in the highest esteem and recognised worldwide.
+Many of our graduates work in the most prestigious institutions and organisations throughout the world, and much of the Department's research has a significant impact on society and commerce.

 Programmes in related subject areas